-You can now add an extra layer of security to your Palace login if you use GMail.
-When logging into Palace you will now see 'Sign in with Google' button as an option.
+You can now add an extra layer of security to your Palace login if you use Gmail.
+When logging into Palace you will now see the 'Sign in with Google' button as an option.
 This will allow you to log in using your Google account as opposed to using your normal Palace credentials.

 When clicking this button, the system will check if the current Browser window (chrome) is logged in with a google account.
 Since chrome logs in with Google, it will automatically detect the User and attempt to log them in with that Email address.
 One of two things will happen now: